tiago-deas/tiago-deas/README.md

 <div align="center"><h1>Hi There!</h1><img src="https://c.tenor.com/nebZyl8oN7IAAAAi/wave-hello.gif" width="90"></div>

-<h4 align="center">My name is Tiago de Almeida Silva and I am a Petroleum and H&S Engineer with a specialization in Business.
+<h4 align="center">My name is Tiago and I am a Petroleum and H&S Engineer with a specialization in Business.
 Currently, I am pursuing an MBA in Data Science and Analytics at the University of São Paulo (USP) and did a Full Stack Developer course at the National Service for Industrial Training in 2022 (SENAI)</h4>

 <section align="center"><a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=tiago-deas&count_private=true&show_icons=true&theme=merko" width="44%"/>